FMLA Lawyers in California

 FMLA only applies to employers with 50 or more employees within 75 miles of your worksite.
 That said, California’s CFRA covers some situations that the FMLA does not, so workers at smaller employers may still have protections.

-Speak With a Los Angeles FMLA Attorney Today
+Speak With a California FMLA Attorney Today

 If you were denied FMLA leave or suffered retaliation for taking it, you don’t have to face your employer alone.
 The law is on your side, and so are we.